Netcentric/accesscontroltool/README.md

 ## JMX interface

-The [Jmx interface](docs/Jmx.md) provides utility functions such as installing and dumping ACLs or showing the history.
+The [JMX interface](docs/Jmx.md) provides utility functions such as installing and dumping ACLs or showing the history.

 ## History Service